 Q1: Do I have to inform my spouse of my MPP application?

-- Applicants can decide whether to inform their spouse at any time
+The MPP application is a personal and confidential decision.
+Applicants can decide whether to inform their spouse at any time.

-Q4: How do I get help with computer access/translation?
+Q4: How can I get help with computer access or translation?

-Community touch points such as Community Justice Centre, DSSAs, SCWO (by appointment only) and MSF’s office can guide and assist applicants
+You may approach community touch points such as the Community Justice Centre, the DSSAs, SCWO (by appointment only), or email MSF at email@example.com

 - Use Google Chrome or Internet Explorer as your browser

 - Clear your cache before the next attempt

 Q6: What are the cost(s) involved when applying and attending the MPP?